 Alongside all of the drawing, emails, material sourcing and admin, I also need to keep up appearances on social media drumming up interest and hoping to attract commissions – social media alone feels like a full time job!
 Small businesses have to try to keep “engagement” up on their posts so the algorithm will be our friend and our followers will actually see our posts – if there’s one thing you can do to help your favourite creators for FREE, its interact with them online!

 I need and use tech bits and bobs; Mac, hard-drive, iPad, printer, scanner, GoPro, DSLR camera, daylight lamp…

-You’re not just buying one drawing, on one bit of paper.
+Then there’s the cost of packaging, stickers, tissue paper, compostable bags, acid free backing boards.
+You get the idea, when you commission a portrait you’re not just purchasing that one bit of paper.
 You’re buying the hours and hours of prep, the years of practice and experimentation.
-You’re supporting a small business, sometimes just ONE person who does the whole lot, from start to finish, from taking your order to running it to the post office.
+You’re supporting a small business, sometimes just ONE person like me who does the whole lot, from start to finish, from taking your order to running it to the post office.

 We wear a lot of hats, whilst spinning a lot of plates.
 We are marketers, social media managers and accountants.
 We are customer service and we are material researchers and buyers, stock takers and stall organisers.

 Supporting the small businesses that you love doesn’t have to mean buying something, the free acts of liking, sharing and commenting on social media posts boosts engagement and does wonders for us!